16 of the Best Dating Apps for Finding Love, Sex, or Whatever in a Socially Distant World

 And there is a very good chance that you're down with wellness if you're here, so here's the situation.
 MeetMindful is all about "connecting with intention."
 There's no swiping, just a questionnaire that asks about your feel-good passions (yoga? spirituality? meditation?) and then presents you with a platter of people you can choose to "like."

 Great if: You're looking for your swolemate (I'll see myself out).

-Sweatt is serious when it comes to fitness, and if you’re serious about fitness, I couldn’t think of a better app.
+Sweatt is serious when it comes to fitness, and if you're serious about fitness, I couldn't think of a better app.
 It really separates the people who love hitting up the gym versus the people who say they love hitting up the gym.
-Good luck, you crazy kids, I’ll be here on my couch eating ice cream for dinner!
+Good luck, you wacky kids, I'll be on the couch eating ice cream for dinner again.